Credit Cards » Credit Card Reviews » The First Progress Platinum Elite Mastercard® Secured Credit Card Review

 This website is an independent, advertising-supported comparison service.
 The product offers that appear on this site are from companies from which this website receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
-This website does not include all card companies or all card offers available in the marketplace.
-This website may use other proprietary factors to impact card offer listings on the website such as consumer selection or the likelihood of the applicant’s credit approval.

 This allows us to maintain a full-time, editorial staff and work with finance experts you know and trust.
 The compensation we receive from advertisers does not influence the recommendations or advice our editorial team provides in our articles or otherwise impacts any of the editorial content on The Smart Investor.
-While we work hard to provide accurate and up to date information that we think you will find relevant, The Smart Investor does not and cannot guarantee that any information provided is complete and makes no representations or warranties in connection thereto, nor to the accuracy or applicability thereof.

 Learn more about how we review products and read our advertiser disclosure for how we make money.
 All products are presented without warranty.

-The First Progress Platinum Elite Mastercard® Secured Credit Card Review
+First Progress Platinum Secured: Card Review (2025)

 The First Progress Platinum Elite Mastercard is a secured card.
 While this doesn’t offer any sign up bonuses or rewards, it can help those with poor credit or no credit history to access credit and build a good credit score.